kimbar/VBA-Native-Tools/CSHA256/docs/CHSA256.UpdateBytesArray.md

 ## Remarks

-This is the preffered way of uploading **binary** data to the object.
+This is the preferred way of uploading **binary** data to the object.

 If no `start` and `length` parameters are given full array is uploaded.
 If start is not given the data from the first array element (`LBound(data)`) are uploaded.
-If `length` is not given or is too big, the data to the end of array (`UBound(data)`) are ulpoaded.
+If `length` is not given or is too big, the data to the end of array (`UBound(data)`) are uploaded.
 No overflow errors are raised.

-The method returns length (in bytes) of the data uploaded which removes the neccessity to calculate it alongside of the method call in the case of ambiguity.
+The method returns length (in bytes) of the data uploaded which removes the necessity to calculate it alongside of the method call in the case of ambiguity.

 ## Examples